2017-18 College Basketball Preseason Top 25

 - Who do they add: Gary Trent Jr., Wendell Carter, Alex O’Connell, Kevin Knox*, Trevon Duval*

-- Projected starting lineup: Trevon Duval*, Frank Jackson, Gary Trent Jr., Kevin Knox*, Wendell Carter
+- Projected starting lineup: Trevon Duval*, Frank Jackson*, Gary Trent Jr./Grayson Allen, Kevin Knox*, Wendell Carter

 - We’re going to go through this all over again with Duke next season, aren’t we?
 Look at that starting five and tell me the talent on that team isn’t scary.
-Try to.
-The problem?
-There would be four freshmen and a sophomore starting, and that’s only if Duke manages to get Trevon Duval and Kevin Knox, which is anything-but a lock at this point.
+Grayson Allen is back for his senior year, but Duke’s season hinges on Frank Jackson returning and landing one of, if not both Trevon Duval and Kevin Knox.

 3. Michigan State